jrallison/rollout_ui/README.markdown

 What does it do?
 ----------------

-RolloutUI provides a user interface to James Golick's [rollout](https://github.com/jamesgolick/rollout).
-RolloutUI auto-detects features defined in rollout in your application and allows you to release them to groups, users or a percentage of your userbase through a nice interface rather than digging around in the console or modifying redis directly.
+RolloutUI provides a zero-configuration user interface for James Golick's [rollout](https://github.com/jamesgolick/rollout).
+RolloutUI auto-detects features defined in rollout in your application.
+It allows you to release features to groups, users or a percentage of your userbase through a nice interface rather than digging around in the console or modifying redis directly.

 It looks something like this:
 -----------------------------